Recommendation for Library Purchase

 Thousands of sources in the Library and on the web may contain biographical information.
 This guide provides citations or links to some of the most important of them.
-By using some recommended search strategies on DELCAT you should be able to ferret out additional sources not listed here.
+By using some recommended search strategies for DELCAT Discovery, you should be able to ferret out additional sources not listed here.

 Determining the appropriate biographical source involves first asking yourself three questions.
 These are: